 The bigger problem with this civic religion stuff is the problem with civic religions in general.
 If they mean anything, they end up in a blood bath.
 The reason is a religion has rules that are non-negotiable.
 For example, you cannot be a Catholic and support abortion on demand.
 In order to be a member in good standing, you have to be in line with the teachings of the religion.
 Otherwise, you are a sinner, and maybe even a heretic.
 No religion can tolerate heresy among its members and remain an active religion.

 In theory, you can quit a religion and join another one.
-Or, you can simply not participate or maybe just do the barest minimum to keep everyone off your back.
-You can’t realistically quit your country and join a new one.
-You can’t become agnostic as a citizen.
+You can also not participate or maybe just do the barest minimum to keep everyone off your back.
+You cannot realistically quit your country and join a new one.
+You cannot become agnostic as a citizen.
 Similarly, the leaders of the civic religion cannot easily exile you for heresy.
 The result is usually concentration camps or worse.
-That’s why all other efforts at building a civic religion have ended up in wholesale murder.
+That is why all other efforts at building a civic religion have ended up in wholesale murder.
 It is the only practical way to handle dissent.

 The best you can say about the supposed civic religion of America is that it is what the ruling class uses to keep the plates spinning.
 There is something to say for economic progress and domestic peace.
 It is not, however, natural or normal, and therefore it must eventually yield to reality.
-That’s what we are seeing today.
+That is what we are seeing today.
 Americanism is a luxury item for an America that was 80% white and free of economic and political inequality among the white population.
-That’s not today so the civic religion is losing its salience.
+That is not today so the civic religion is losing its salience.